MIC-DKFZ/semantic_segmentation/README.md

 The RMI loss was only used in the training blocks with the fine annotated data, because the experiments showed that the RMI loss does not work well with the coarse data.
 Mapillary and PaddleClas pretraining gave better results than using ImageNet weight, so they will be tested in combination with RMI loss too.
 Again, an increase in performance can be seen, with the best results for pretraining with Mapillary and RMI loss.
-Finally, Mapillariy pretraining, RMI loss and the use of coarse data are combined.
+Finally, Mapillariy pretraining, RMI loss and the use of coarse annotated data are combined.
 In the previous experiments, using strategy 2 to include coarse data produced the best results.
 But for this, strategy 3 delivers better results, which are also the absolute highscores in these experiments.